algobulls/algobulls_help_site/docs/member/python-build.md

 **Step 3**

-Once you scroll below,below you will see the P&L tracker.
+Once you scroll below, you will see the P&L tracker.
 Switch the P&L tracker ON and enter your desired profit and risk appetite.
+To keep things simple, you can also leave it turned off.

 ![pythonbuild](imgs/python_build_pnl.png)

 **Step 4**

-In the Configuration section,section you can check the parameters added or modified by you.
-You can only view the configuration and not change it.
-To configure the parameters, go to the top right corner of the code editor and click the config button.
+In the Configuration section, you can check the parameters added or modified by you.

 **Step 5**

-Ensure you read the terms and conditions and then check the I agree to the Terms and conditions box.
-Save & Start the strategy.
+To begin testing the strategy, click on Execute.

 ![pythonbuild](imgs/python_build_terms_check.png)